Establishing inclusive businesses

 - Lack of information about markets,

-- Inefficient regulations,
+- Inefficient and restrictive regulations,

-- Incentives and legal structures,
+- Disincentives and insufficient legal structures,

-- Adequate access to finance, and
+- Inadequate access to finance, and

-- Insufficient capacities among entrepreneurs and their target groups
+- Insufficient capacities among entrepreneurs and their target groups.

 iBAN enables change by empowering those who can make a difference.
 The initiative engages established inclusive businesses and policymakers in emerging and developing markets to increase knowledge and facilitate models and policies that address shared constraints to scale and replicate inclusive business models.